 10) Onager- A small catapult with a great kick

 The onager was a Roman siege engine.
 It was essentially a small catapult.
 It had a large frame with a sling attached to the front end.
 Once the sling was pushed down it violently fired projectiles.
-The weapon is named after the wild-ass, because of its violent kick.
-Due to its ability to hurl objects at a large distance, it was considered as an effective Ancient Roman weapon.
+It got its name from the wild ass who has a similar violent kick.
+Additionally, due to its ability to hurl objects at a large distance, the Ancient Romans deemed it an effective weapon.

 11) Carroballista- A cart-mounted ballista

 Another widely used weapon was the carroballista.
-It was a type of mobile field artillery and was cart mounted.
-It was a ballista which shot arrows and bolts.
+It was cart-mounted mobile field artillery.
+And it shot arrows and bolts.
 There was one man operating the ballista while another was manoeuvring some sort of winch handle.
-The cart was usually pulled by horses or mules.
+The horses or mules usually pulled the cart.